mamsikhantsi/my-first-carpentry-lesson1/_episodes/01-introduction.md

 exercises: 10
 questions:
 - "what is markdown"
--"How do i insert a figure"
+- "How do i insert a figure"
 objectives:
 - "Know what a markdown is."
 - "Know how to insert figure."